Code-Institute-Submissions/blockjarvis-ciproject4_NovResub/README.md

 1. When each link is clicked, it opens a new tab.
 2. When each link is clicked, it takes the user to the correct page.

-- Forms
+- Products
-1. When submitted the bargain or category is added to the database.
+1. When submitted a new product is added to the database.
-2. Edit bargain function was tested multiple times by the developer.
+2. Edit product function was tested multiple times by the developer.

 - Log in and Register
 1. Log in and Register working according to the pattern defined on code (A-Z, 0-9).
 2. When registered, user is successfully added to the database, profile and permissions working accordingly.

-- Report and Reports Page
+- Purchase
-1. When the user clicks on Report, data is loading properly and is added to the database.
+1. When the user clicks on purchase, data is loading properly and is added to the database together with stripe process.
-2. The Admin can check all reports on Reports Page and delete them after review.
+2. Add and remove itens from bag manually tested.
+3. Webhooks working properly.

 - Buttons
 1. All the buttons have been tested multiple times.